jp7677/dxvk-nvapi/README.md

 - `DXVK_NVAPI_DRIVER_VERSION` lets you override the reported driver version.
 Valid values are numbers between 100 and 99999.
 Use e.g. `DXVK_NVAPI_DRIVER_VERSION=47141` to report driver version `471.41`.
 - `DXVK_NVAPI_ALLOW_OTHER_DRIVERS`, when set to `1`, allows DXVK-NVAPI to initialize for a non-NVIDIA GPU.
+- `DXVK_NVAPI_DISABLE_ENTRYPOINTS`, when set to a comma-separated list of NVAPI entrypoint names, will hide their implementation from the application.
+For example, `DXVK_NVAPI_DISABLE_ENTRYPOINTS=NvAPI_D3D11_BeginUAVOverlap,NvAPI_D3D11_EndUAVOverlap` will report D3D11 barrier control extensions as not available.
 - `DXVK_NVAPI_GPU_ARCH`, when set to one of supported NVIDIA GPU architecture IDs will override reported GPU architecture.
 Currently supported values are:
   - `GK100` (Kepler)
   - `GM200` (Maxwell)